TanmayGupta17/Space_Dodge/README.md

 ## Features
 -> Player-controlled spaceship navigating through a field of obstacles.<br>
--> Dynamic audio effects that respond to player actions.
+-> Dynamic audio effects that respond to player actions.<br>
--> Survival time tracking to challenge players to beat their own records.
+-> Survival time tracking to challenge players to beat their own records.<br>
 -> Highest score tracking to encourage competition among players.